Nonparametrically consistent depth-based classifiers: Simulations

-Since the DD classification procedure is a refinement of the max-depth procedures of~\cite{Ghosh:2005wx} that leads to better misclassification rates (see \cite{Li:2010vy}), the original max-depth procedures were omitted in this study.
+Since the DD classification procedure is a refinement of the max-depth procedures of Ghosh and Chaudhuri \cite{Ghosh:2005wx} that leads to better misclassification rates (see Li, Cuesta-Albertos and Liu \cite {Lietal2012}), the original max-depth procedures were omitted in this study.

 Boxplots of misclassification frequencies (in percentages) are reported in Figures~\ref{Fig1} and~\ref{Fig2}.
-The main learnings from these simulations are the following:

-\begin{itemize} \item In most setups, the proposed depth-based $k$NN classifiers compete well with the Euclidean $k$NN classifiers and improve over the latter under the flat covariance structures in Setup~3.
-This may be attributed to the lack of affine-invariance of the Euclidean $k$NN classifiers, which leads to discard this procedure and rather focus on its affine-invariant version (kNNaff).
-It is very interesting to note that the $k$NNaff classifiers in most cases are outperformed by the depth-based $k$NN classifiers.
-In other words, the natural way to make the standard $k$NN classifier affine-invariant results into a dramatic cost in terms of finite-sample performances.
-Incidentally, we point out that, in some setups, the choice of the smoothing parameter~$k_n$ appears to have less impact on affine-invariant $k$NN procedures than on the original $k$NN procedures; see, e.g., Setup~3.
+It is seen that in most setups, the proposed depth-based $k$NN classifiers compete well with the Euclidean $k$NN classifiers.
+The latter, however, should be avoided since (i) their outcome may unpleasantly depend on measurement units, and since (ii) the spherical nature of the neighborhoods used lead to performances that are severely affected by the -- notoriously delicate -- choice of $k$; see the ``flat'' Setup \ref{set3}.
+This motivates restricting to affine-invariant classifiers, that (i) are totally insensitive to any unit changes and that (ii) can adapt to the flat structure of Setup \ref{set3} as they show there performances that are much more stable in $k$.

-\item The proposed depth-based $k$NN classifiers also compete well with DD-classifiers both in elliptical and non-elliptical setups.
-Away from ellipticity (Setups~4 to~6), in particular, they perform at least as well---and sometimes outperform (Setup~4)---DD-classifiers; a single exception is associated with the use of Mahalanobis depth in Setup~5, where the DD-classifiers based on~$m=2,3$ perform better.
-Apparently, another advantage of depth-based $k$NN classifiers over DD-classifiers is that their finite-sample performances depend much less on the statistical depth function~$D$ used. \end{itemize}
+Now, regarding the comparisons between affine-invariant classifiers, the simulations results lead to the following conclusions: (i) the proposed affine-invariant depth-based classifiers outperform the natural affine-invariant versions of $k$NN classifiers.
+In other words, the natural way to make the standard $k$NN classifier affine-invariant results into a dramatic cost in terms of finite-sample performances. (ii) The proposed depth-based $k$NN classifiers also compete well with DD-classifiers both in elliptical and non-elliptical setups.
+Away from ellipticity (Setups \ref{set4} to \ref{set6}), in particular, they perform at least as well -- and sometimes outperform (Setup \ref{set4}) -- DD-classifiers; a single exception is associated with the use of Mahalanobis depth in Setup \ref{set5}, where the DD-classifiers based on $m=2,3$ perform better.
+Apparently, another advantage of depth-based $k$NN classifiers over DD-classifiers is that their finite-sample performances depend much less on the statistical depth function $D$ used.

-\section{REAL-DATA EXAMPLES}
+\section{Real-data examples}